Vic Toweel: Personal

 Victor Anthony Toweel was born on 12 January 1928 in Benoni, South Africa.
 He was the second eldest of five brothers and the son of Michael Joseph Toweel, who was of Lebanese descent.

 Toweel's father, better known as Pappa Mike, taught his sons, Jimmy, Victor, Fraser, Willie and Allan the basic rudiments of boxing and forged a family legacy in a makeshift corrugated iron gymnasium in the backyard of his home in Benoni.
-All of the Toweel brothers achieved success in the boxing world: Willie won an Olympic bronze medal and fought for a world title, Allan was a top trainer, Maurice an outstanding matchmaker and Jimmy a South African champion.
+All of the Toweel brothers achieved success in the boxing world: Willie won an Olympic bronze medal and fought for a world title, Allan was a trainer, Maurice a matchmaker and Jimmy a South African champion.

-Toweel was an instinctive boxer who, at his best, flaunted incredible stamina, perfect balance and a blazing work ethic.
-His greatest asset as a fighter was his ability to throw non-stop batteries of punches without tiring.

 Amateur career

-Toweel was a very successful amateur, winning Springbok colours, and compiling an unbelievable record of 188 wins with only two losses - 160 by knock out.
+Toweel was a successful amateur, winning Springbok colours, and compiling a record of 188 wins with only two losses - 160 by knock out.
 He won East Rand, Transvaal and SA junior and senior titles from 1941 to 1948 and was No 1 choice for the 1948 Olympic team.
 He competed in the 1948 Summer Olympics in London in the bantamweight competition, but was eliminated in the first round by Arnoldo Parés of Argentina in a controversial decision.